buteomont/Generic-Switch-Monitor/README.md

 ## Waking On Event
 As mentioned, the device will awaken periodically at intervals specified by *reportInterval*, and send a report.
 It can also be awakened by an external event, such as a switch closure.
-In this case, the switch must be connected to the RESET pin of the processor, pulling it low for a minimum of 100 microseconds.
+In this case, the switch must be connected to the RESET pin of the processor, pulling it low for a minimum of 100 microseconds and then released.
 When released, the processor will awaken and report the values immediately.

 If you want the switch to not only wake the processor, but be part of the report, you will need either a double-pole switch or a circuit to convert the switch closure to a short pulse to ground.
 I've found that the circuit below works well in the second case: